Do You Like Big Girls?: Characters

+A member of the volleyball team.
+The tallest and bustiest of the girls, she is a foreigner from the United States and a famous basketball player who switched to volleyball.
+She later also becomes a stand-in player for her college's basketball team after they discover her identity.

 Media

 Manga

 Written and illustrated by Goro Aizome, Do You Like Big Girls? began serialization in Takeshobo's seinen manga magazine Monthly Kissca on January 8, 2014.
-When Monthly Kissca ceased its publication on January 8, 2022, the manga was transferred over to the Web Comic Gamma Plus website on February 18 of the same year.
+When Monthly Kissca ceased its publication on January 8, 2022, the manga was transferred over to the Web Comic Gamma Plus website on February 18 of the same year; its 78th and last chapter on the platform was published on November 4 of that same year.
+In October 2025, Takeshobo retired Web Comic Gamma Plus and its three other webcomic websites and consolidated series from those sites onto their new platform, Takecomic, where Do You Like Big Girls? resumed publication on December 19 of that same year.
 Takeshobo has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 7, 2014.
 As of June 23, 2022, eight volumes have been released.

 In North America, Seven Seas Entertainment licensed the manga and it is being released under their Ghost Ship mature imprint.
 The first volume was released on October 5, 2021.
 In March 2024, Seven Seas Entertainment announced an 2-in-1 omnibus edition, with the first volume released on August 20 of the same year.